-Liver cancer is the sixth most common cancer and the second cause of cancer-related deaths in the world[1].
-In China, the population with higher incidence of liver cancer is aged 50 or above[2].
+Liver cancer is the sixth most common cancer and second cause of cancer-related deaths worldwide[1].
+In China, the population with a higher incidence of liver cancer is aged 50 or above[2].
 Hepatitis B virus and hepatitis C virus are the main factors causing liver cancer[3].
 The occurrence of liver cancer is a cumulative process.
 For example, liver cirrhosis mass develops from low to high, which can be regarded as the possible occurrence of liver cancer[4].
-In the early stage of liver cancer, tumor resection, liver transplantation, local ablation and other treatment methods have relatively optimistic curative effects, but the recurrence rate of the above treatment in five years is relatively high[5]. miRNA influences the occurrence of tumors by mediating post-transcriptional regulation of gene expression[4], so targeted administration of miRNA has considerable prospects in tumor treatment.
+In the early stage of liver cancer, tumor resection, liver transplantation, local ablation and other treatment methods have relatively optimistic curative effects, but the recurrence rate of the above treatment in 5 years is relatively high[5].
+MicroRNA (miRNA) influences the occurrence of tumors by mediating post-transcriptional regulation of gene expression[4], so targeted administration of miRNA has considerable prospects in tumor treatment.

-miRNA is a key member of the non-coding RNA family[6], and it can bind to the 3'-UTR of mRNA to regulate the expression of the mRNA[7]. miR-34a plays an important role in cell apoptosis.
+miRNA is a key member of the non-coding RNA family[6], and can bind to the 3'-untranslated region (UTR) of mRNA to regulate the expression of mRNA[7]. miR-34a plays an important role in cell apoptosis.
 Inhibition of miR-34a can promote cell proliferation[8].
-Yamakuchi et al[9] found that miR-34a binds to the 3'-UTR segment of SIRT1 in human colon cancer cells to inhibit SIRT1 expression and ultimately regulate cell apoptosis.
+Yamakuchi et al[9] found that miR-34a binds to the 3'-UTR segment of sirtuin 1 (SIRT1) in human colon cancer cells to inhibit SIRT1 expression and ultimately regulate cell apoptosis.
 Chang et al[10] believed that p53 trans-activates miR-34a, thus causing gene re-expression and promoting cell apoptosis. miR-34a is involved in the development of liver cancer.
-Cui et al[11] proved that the low expression of miR-34a is related to the large tumor of liver cancer patients and the high serum alpha-fetoprotein level. miR-34a was considered as a predictor of early recurrence of liver cancer.
-In liver cancer, miR-34 was up-regulated by enhancing Emodin protein[12].
+Cui et al[11] proved that the low expression of miR-34a is related to the large tumor of liver cancer patients and the high serum alpha-fetoprotein level. miR-34a was considered a predictor of early recurrence of liver cancer.
+In liver cancer, miR-34 was upregulated by enhancing emodin protein[12].

-Membrane palmitoylated proteins (MPP) contains many domains for cell-cell interaction[13].
-MPP promotes the polarization of epithelial cells and the formation of tight junctions by forming complexes with hDlg1[14].
-At the same time, MPP also makes cell membrane-cytoskeleton interconnected[15].
-MPP may be a specific exosome accessory factor required in the maturation of rRNA[16], indicating that MPP may affect protein synthesis.
+Membrane palmitoylated protein (MPP) contains many domains for cell-cell interaction[13].
+MPP promotes the polarization of epithelial cells and the formation of tight junctions by forming complexes with human Discs Large 1[14].
+At the same time, MPP also interconnects the cell membrane-cytoskeleton[15].
+MPP may be a specific exosome accessory factor required for the maturation of ribosomal RNA[16], indicating that MPP may affect protein synthesis.
 Moreover, MPP2 can control cell growth and interfere with intracellular protein by enhancing E7 protein[17].

 Comparing the expression levels of miR-34a in cancer tissues and paracancerous tissues, we found that miR-34a expression is low in liver cancer.
-Since abnormal DNA methylation at promoters is frequently involved in tumorigenesis, we have explored the methylation of miR-34a promotor.
-Methprimier predicted that the promoter region of miR-34a has CpG binding sites.
-Methylation-specific polymerase chain reaction (PCR) detection found that miR-34a is hypermethylated in liver cancer.
-Based on this, we speculated that methylation may be the cause of low expression level of miR-34a in liver cancer, and we have designed experiments to prove it. miRDB and TargetScan databases revealed that MPP2 was a downstream of miR-34a through exploration of the molecular mechanism of miR-34a methylation and MPP2 in liver cancer cells.
+Since abnormal DNA methylation at promoters is frequently involved in tumorigenesis, we explored the methylation of miR-34a promotor.
+Methprimer predicted that the promoter region of miR-34a has CpG binding sites.
+Methylation-specific polymerase chain reaction (PCR) found that miR-34a is hypermethylated in liver cancer.
+Based on this, we speculated that methylation may be the cause of low miR-34a expression in liver cancer, and we designed experiments for confirmation. miRDB and TargetScan databases revealed that MPP2 is downstream of miR-34a through exploration of the molecular mechanism of miR-34a methylation and MPP2 in liver cancer cells.

 MATERIALS AND METHODS